Do I have schizophrenia?

 - Clumsy, uncoordinated movements

 Because of these symptoms some people find it hard to continue with their daily lives, responsibilities, and relationships, while others are able to function rather well.
 Either way, it's important that you find out what is causing you to feel agitated, anxious, dizzy, and to hear voices in your mind that are hurting your self-confidence.
 To determine if what you are suffering from is indeed schizophrenia, it's a good idea to visit a health care provider who will run medical and psychological tests for evaluation.
-Columbia students can make an appointment to see a primary care provider at Health Services by logging into Open Communicator or by calling x4-2284.
+Columbia students can make an appointment to see a health care provider at Medical Services (Morningside) or the Student Health Service (CUMC).
 Outside of Columbia, you can check out Mental Health America's factsheet on how to find a therapist or mental health care.

 Schizophrenia can be a chronic condition that requires lifelong treatment.
 Treatments that combine medication and therapy are often the most effective.
 Common medicines for schizophrenia are antipsychotics that affect the brain neurotransmitters dopamine and serotonin.
 There is also a newer generation of drugs called atypical antipsychotics that can help control symptoms in similar ways.
 Myriad forms of "talk" therapy are also available that might help ease symptoms of the disorder.
-These include individual psychotherapyto learn how to cope with daily life challenges brought on by schizophrenia, family therapy to help family and friends understand what is really going on and how to be a support, art therapy for a more creatively expressive approach, behavioral-cognitive therapy for a more practical approach, and general education about the condition to empower a person to take an active role in the treatment plan.
+These include individual psychotherapy to learn how to cope with daily life challenges brought on by schizophrenia, family therapy to help family and friends understand what is really going on and how to be a support, art therapy for a more creatively expressive approach, behavioral-cognitive therapy for a more practical approach, and general education about the condition to empower a person to take an active role in the treatment plan.
 Some people also find it useful to join a support group in order to meet others in a similar situation and learn how they have handled their challenges.
-Counseling and Psychological Services (CPS) offers free psychological counseling and support groups to Columbia students.
-To make an appointment, you can call x4-2878.
+Counseling and Psychological Services (Morningside) and the Mental Health Service (CUMC) offers psychological counseling and support groups to Columbia students.

 It's a sign of bravery and health that you've reached out for help and greater understanding.
 Here's hoping that your commendable determination eases some of the frustration of being formerly misunderstood, misdiagnosed, and untreated.